davetron5000/naildrivin5.com/_posts/2023-01-30-toolchain-for-building-programming-books.md

 ## Docker Docker Docker Docker Docker

 When writing _The Senior Software Engineer_, I had the tools running on my computer.
-With each update of macOS, everything broke and at this point, I have no idea how I could possibly recreate it all to build book if I had to.
+With each update of macOS, everything broke and at this point, I have no idea how I could possibly recreate it all to build the book if I had to.
 For _Sustainable Rails_, I wanted a VM-like solution so I could document the setup and preserve the results of doing so, safe from Cupertino's meddling with my computer.

 <div data-ad></div>